Are you applying for Universal Credit (UC)?

 Information about how to apply for council tax support.

 Eligibility if you are not a UC claimant

-You can claim a council tax reduction if you pay council tax but you're on a low income, or no income at all , and have savings below £16,000.** You can apply whether you rent or own your home, but you must actually live there, and it must be your only or main place of residence.
+You can claim council tax support as long as you are registered and liable to pay council tax.
+You can apply if you pay council tax but you're on a low income, or no income at all , and have savings below £16,000.** You can apply whether you rent or own your home, but you must actually live there, and it must be your only or main place of residence.

-**If you or your partner are in receipt of Pension Guarantee Credits we accept claims with capital over £16,000.
+**If you or your partner (if you have a partner) are in receipt of Pension Guarantee Credits we accept claims with capital over £16,000.

 Capital, savings and investments for both you and your partner

 - If you are of working age with capital/ savings more than £6,000 and less than £16,000: last two months bank statements from all accounts held; savings books must be made up to date.